Automattic/wp-calypso/docs/coding-guidelines/css.md

 CSS/Sass Coding Guidelines
 ==========================

 Every stylesheet should be easy to read, scan, add to, and collaborate on.
 Our current system and nomenclature builds on top of _components_, where CSS files live alongside the component they are styling: `component/style.scss`.
-These files are all imported via `stylesheets/_components.scss`.
+Every file named `style.scss` under the `client` directory tree will automatically be imported via the generated `public/_components.scss`.

 This is an example of a declaration: